Easy Low-Carb Baked Mayo-Parmesan Fish (Video)

 - Lay fish out on the cutting board, rub with Szeged Fish Rub (affiliate link) or your favorite brand, and let fish to come to room temperature while you preheat oven to 400F/200C.

-- Combine the mayo, coarsely grated Parmesan, and garlic powder.
+- Combine the mayo, coarsely grated Parmesan, and Garlic Powder (affiliate link).

 - Use a rubber scraper to spread that mixture on the top of the fish.
 (It was much less messy to do that on the cutting board than when the fish was in the baking dish!)